gazebosim/design/001-finding_resources.md

    `common::SystemPaths::FindFile`.

 3. If the world file is found, then SDF is used to load the world file.
-SDF will only attempt to resolve URI resources contained withing the world file that are in `<include>` elements.
+SDF will only attempt to resolve URI resources contained within the world file that are in `<include>` elements.

 4. A SimulationRunner is then instantiated for each `sdf::World`.
 The